MicrosoftDocs/Viva/Viva/glint/setup/glint-teams.md

 ### Install Microsoft Viva Glint in Teams as an individual

+Users who have Microsoft Teams licenses can access Viva Glint in Teams.
 To install the Glint app as a non-admin user for your own instance of Microsoft Teams:

 1. Go to **+ Apps** and search for Viva Glint.
 1. In the search results, select **Add** next to the Viva Glint app.